EmbeddedOS/docs/courses/Kubernetes_for_the_absolute_beginners.md

   - And that is Kubernetes, that orchestrate the deployment and management of hundreds and thousands of containers on a clustered environment.

 ### 10. Kubernetes Architecture

+- Nodes:
+  - A node is a machine, physical, or virtual on which Kubernetes is installed.
+A node is a worker machine and that is where containers will be launched by Kubernetes.
+It was also known as `minions` in the past.
+  - If the node which your application is running fails?
+So you need to have more than one nodes.
+A `cluster` is a set of nodes grouped together.
+This way even if one node fails you your application still accessible from other nodes.
+Moreover having multiple nodes helps in sharing load as well.

+- Master:
+  - Now we have a cluster.
+But who is responsible for managing the cluster?